 In the New York Times article, Stockett recalls how she got the original idea for the book.
 Although the book sheds light on the perspective of the maids, the way Stockett talks about her characters provides an interesting question on the representation of identity.
 “She worried that readers wouldn’t trust her if she only wrote about black characters” and “felt better” once having written Skeeters perspective as well.
 Given the racism and prejudice black people already face, it is quite naive of Stockett to “feel better” about showing the white perspective.
 Even though Skeeter was more liberal than her childhood friends, she did not necessarily think of blacks and whites as equal.
 As she is a white woman writing the book, by feeling the need to include a white person she is reinforcing the racial stereotypes already in place.
 It can be argued that it is her novel and is fiction thus she may write in any perspective she wishes, however, it is important to recognise the irony of a white woman writing about a black woman’s experiences from imagination.
 That being said, if it encourages people to talk about the problems taking place in society, is the potential inaccuracy of the black characters cancelled out by the public attention to the black community received?

 DJ Club is an activity where we learn how to mix different tracks and create engaging ones to interest an audience.
 I was interested in doing the activity as I really enjoy listening to music and was fascinated by the creative process behind mixing different songs.
 It is a small group so each class we get to practice our skills in the activity.
 I aim to meet LO2 as I am developing new skills because I have never attempted to DJ before.
+I believe that this will be challenging as we only have a short amount of time to learn how to DJ and the sessions are fairly infrequent, once a week.
 Additionally, I will also be meeting LO4 as I know that it will be difficult to learn such a new skill but I will practice and persevere.
+I would like to be able to smoothly mix two songs by the end of the activity which will count as my performance for CAS.
+I will regularly ask the teacher in charge for feedback and help in order to ensure my progress is on track.

 The seemingly unrelated book cover for the Help could represent how people were wary of using a black woman on a cover.
 This is ironic as a large message visited throughout the book is the idea of black representation and by not using a picture of black people they are contradicting their own message.
 The cover is fairly plain but the 3 birds on the cover could represent different characters in the book.
 For example, the two birds on the left could be representative of Minny and Aibileen and the bird on the right could show Skeeter.
 This would work as the two birds on the left are closer, like in the book, and Skeeter is on the outside.
 The bird on the right has its head faced down, representing shame or lack of pride, this can reflect how Skeeter is ashamed of how white people treat black people.
 Additionally, the shading around the two birds on the left and the light around the bird on the right could reflect how society saw black people as less meaningful